haliul/windows-whisper-dictation/README.md

 3.  **Install the required dependencies:**
     While in the activated virtual environment, run:
     ```bash
-    pip install openai-whisper sounddevice pyautogui torch torchvision torchaudio scipy pyperclip
+    pip install -r requirements.txt
     ```
-    To use an NVIDIA GPU with CUDA (e.g., CUDA 12.1), it's recommended to install PyTorch separately:
+    The `requirements.txt` file includes PyTorch compiled with CUDA 12.1 support.
+If you encounter issues or need a different PyTorch version, you can install it manually after installing other requirements:
     ```bash
+    # Example for manual PyTorch installation (if needed)
-    pip uninstall torch torchvision torchaudio -y # Uninstall existing ones, if any
+    # pip uninstall torch torchvision torchaudio -y
-    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
+    # pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
+    # (Replace cu121 with your CUDA version if necessary)
     ```
-    Replace `cu121` with your CUDA version if necessary (you can find it using the `nvidia-smi` command).

 ## Usage